Christianity

 Early History

-Peter (Cephas/Simon/Simeon) and James the Just (Ya'akov) both strongly continued to lead the movement after Jesus, along with many of the already amassed followers.
-They engaged in meetings with already existing, and soon-to-be followers in the Temples and private homes, particularly in Jerusalem and the surrounding area.
-Both Peter and James personally knew Jesus during his life, adding credibility to their message.
+Peter (Cephas/Simon/Simeon) and James the Just (Ya'akov) both continued to lead the movement after Jesus, along with many of the already amassed followers.
+They engaged in meetings with already existing, and soon-to-be followers in the Temple and private homes, particularly in Jerusalem and the surrounding area.
+Both Peter and James are said to have personally known Jesus during his life, adding credibility to their message.
 At this time the movement was referred to as "The Way"; the term "Christian" was not used until several years later, originating in the city of Antioch.
-The early movement was still considered to be within much of the bounds of Judaism by the followers of "The Way", thus many Jewish laws such as Kosher diet and circumcision were still being practiced by the early members of the movement.
+The early movement was still considered to be within the bounds of Judaism by the followers of "The Way", thus many Jewish laws such as Kosher diet and circumcision were still being practiced by the early members of the movement.

-Paul of Tarsus (Saul) had at the time persecuted and sought to arrest the followers of the movement, before becoming converted himself after his proclaimed vision of Jesus on the road to Damascus.
-Barnabas (Yosef), donated large amounts to assist the early Jerusalem Church, and vouched for Paul to the early community.
-Barnabas and Paul had gone on some of the first missionary trips to spread the gospel throughout the region.
-Paul became responsible for other further developments, claiming that non-Jews should be welcomed into the movement, and that followers should be free from obeying many of the historical laws of Judaism.
+Paul of Tarsus (Saul) is said to have at the time persecuted, and sought the arrest of the followers of the movement, before converting himself after his proclaimed vision of Jesus on the road to Damascus.
+Barnabas (Yosef) donated large amounts to assist the early Jerusalem Church, and vouched for Paul to the early community.
+Barnabas and Paul had gone on some of the first missionary trips to spread the forming religion throughout the region.
+Paul is typically considered responsible for other further developments, wishing that non-Jews should be welcomed into the movement, and that followers should be free from obeying many of the historical laws of Judaism.
 While there were people who welcomed these changes, others disagreed.
-Several disagreements occurred between Paul and James the Just, as James sought to continue the practices of Jewish laws, but made some compromises with Paul on the Gentiles.
-Paul appealed to many non-Jews, while James to the then Jewish-Christians.
-Both had considered themselves disciples of Jesus, but disagreed on several occasions on how to live and practice the religion.
-This continued between other followers of the forming religion, as several groups formed and split with their own doctrine interpretations.
+Notable disagreements are said to have occurred between Paul and James the Just, as James sought to continue the practices of Jewish laws, but made some compromises with Paul on the Gentiles.
+Paul appealed to many non-Jews, while James to the Jewish-Christians.
+Both had considered themselves to be disciples of Jesus, but disagreed on several occasions on how to live and practice the religion.
+This continued between several other followers of the forming religion, as multiple groups formed and split with their own doctrine interpretations.

-By the 4th century, Christianity underwent a massive transformation following the Edict of Milan, transitioning from a persecuted sect to the state religion of the Roman Empire.
-This institutionalization led to the formalization of doctrine through Ecumenical Councils such as the First Council of Nicaea, which also sparked reactionary movements among those who felt the doctrine or teachings were compromised.
+The 4th century marked a pivotal transformation for Christianity.
+Following the Edict of Milan, the faith transitioned from a persecuted sect to a legalized religion, then toward its role as the state religion of Rome with the Edict of Thessalonica.
+This institutionalization, along with the diversity of beliefs in early Christian groups, sparked a formalization of doctrine through Ecumenical Councils, such as the First Council of Nicaea.
+However, these attempts to codify the religion also sparked reactionary movements among those who felt the original teachings had been compromised, a cycle that has continued through various reformation movements.

 Early Groups

-Differing opinions by early followers was common, and several notable groups emerged early on such as:
+Different beliefs by early followers of Christianity were common, and several notable groups emerged early on such as:

 Jewish-Christian Groups (Jewish Law Keepers):